Rwanda, Uganda Gorillas and Botswana Eco-tour

 - Hundreds of species of birds including herons, storks, kingfishers, pygmy geese, fish eagles and the elusive Pels Fishing Owl

-Prices are shown in US$, per person based on two people sharing a twin room.
+Prices are “starting from” rates, shown in US$, per person based on two people sharing a twin room.
 Single occupancy rates may be available, on request.

 On arrival at Kigali you are met by tour guide and transferred the 12km from the airport to your centrally located hotel.